 Does taking tildrakizumab increase the chance of birth defects?

 MotherToBaby is currently conducting a study looking at tildrakizumab and other medications in pregnancy.
-If you are interested in learning more, please call 1-877-311-8972 or or visit https://mothertobaby.org/join-study.
+If you are interested in learning more, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.

 Please click here for references.